unrealwork/axibase-collector/jobs/jmx.md

 ## Viewer

-Click Viewer to open a tree-based MBean navigator displaying available Management Beans and their attributes.
+Click 'Viewer' to open a tree-based MBean navigator displaying available Management Beans and their attributes.

 Select a checkbox next to an attribute name to add to the list of collected attributes.
-Modify the expression by replacing specific Object Name fields with wildcards, if necessary.
+Modify the expression by replacing the specific Object Name fields with wildcards, if necessary.

 ![JMX Viewer](https://axibase.com/wp-content/uploads/2014/06/jmx_viewer.png)